xcart/xcart-docs/_pages/kb_en/modules/abandoned_cart_reminder/abandoned_cart_reminder_module_system_requirements_and_installation.md

 ## Installation

-The addon Abandoned Cart Reminder can be obtained via X-Cart’s Marketplace.
+The addon Abandoned Cart Reminder can be obtained from the X-Cart App Store.

 To install and enable the addon on your system, follow the general addon installation instructions.
-See {% link "Installing addons from the Marketplace" ref_Vn1mMUw9 %}.
+See {% link "Installing addons from the X-Cart App Store" ref_Vn1mMUw9 %}.

 As a result, you should have the addon Abandoned Cart Reminder installed in the **My addons** section of your store: